qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 and install the software yourself.
 Please check the OTB website for more information.

-Once OTB is installed, start QGIS, open the processing configuration dialog and configure the OTB algorithm provider.
+Once OTB is installed, start |qg|, open the processing configuration dialog and configure the OTB algorithm provider.
 In the :guilabel:`Orfeo Toolbox (image analysis)` block you will find all settings related to OTB.
 First ensure that algorithms are enabled.